humanplayer2/get-twitter-likers-data/README.md

 This script live scrapes the IDs of liking and/or retweeting users of tweets that fall under some query.
 To use it, you need a bearer token for the Twitter _Academic Access_ API.

 ### To use:
+- Apply for Twitter Academic Access (TODO: URL link) to get a bearer token (perhaps one for each of your team members?)
 - Clone the repo to a local folder under which data will be saved
 - Set bearer token(s) in the `parameters.py` together with scrape parameters (see below)
 - Run `run.sh`